GARDEN OF THE GODS

 The whites walked away hours ago.
 They looked insulted.
 Damn.
 Didn't mean to be rude.
 They mistook my confusion about who I was for reluctance to share!
-But how can I share a self I don't know, who makes no sense?
+I can't share a self I don't know, who makes no sense.

 I sit alone another day or two, thinking about it.
 Like I get a choice.

 A while back, when I first stopped eating and planted myself in this chair, another part-Indian immortal was my teacher.
 He taught me what little I know of the slow metamorphosis.
 He too started life as a man, till something happened--his memories were hazy, not triple, but the result's the same.
 He was as confused as I was, really, and over the decades, I grew to see him as an equal not a mentor.

 Sit, sit, sit.
 A cloud goes over.

 You know, I used to worship this Welsh goddess, Angharad Goldenhand.
 I had quite a crush on her.
 Her memories were clearer.
 She grew up as a farm girl in a little village and just... stopped aging.
 She outlived her time, became a witch, then a priestess, finally a goddess... and then dwindled again into a legend, a folktale footnote, and then... forgotten.
 But she's still there: a pilgrim through time.

 She visited me a lot, years ago, when I was new to the chair.
 I felt shy around her.
 A real goddess!
 Now, as I grow into, well, whatever it is I'm becoming, I've gotten used to gods.
 I just wish I could see her again.
 Maybe she'd want me as much as I wanted her.
 Who knows?

 But I'm still stuck out here in the redrock, and Angharad's living in New Jersey these days.

 Jersey.
 At least SHE has a roof!
 Stupid chair.
 It gets cold, it gets hot, my butt gets flat.